It isn’t just the $5 cups of coffee. Or the $50 a month for the gym.

 5. Controlling Credit Card Dependence

-It could be difficult (okay, next to impossible) to stop using credit cards completely since they’re commonly used for things like booking or holding flights, making online purchases, and more.
+It could be difficult (okay, next to impossible) to stop using credit cards completely, since they’re commonly used for things like booking or holding flights, checking into a hotel, or making online purchases.
 But making a commitment to reduce credit card utilization could help you cut spending and reduce the amount of money that’s only going toward interest on those cards.

-A credit card is a convenient way to pay—if you can keep your balance at zero.
-But if you can’t afford to erase the balance each month with a full payment, the interest can start piling up.
+A credit card is a convenient way to pay, but if you can’t afford to erase the balance each month with a full payment, the interest can start piling up.

 And though many credit cards make limited-time “no interest” offers, it’s good to review the terms in detail.

-For instance, some cards may have terms where if consumers don’t pay off the entire balance by the end of the promotional period, they may be charged all of the interest accrued since the date of purchase.
+For instance, some cards may have terms stating if consumers don’t pay off the entire balance by the end of the promotional period, they may be charged all of the interest accrued since the date of purchase.
+Yikes.

-To better the chances of staying in check, some options may be to consider recording all credit card purchases with a budgeting app or pen and paper and to try and face the costs in real-time, instead of weeks later when the bill arrives.
+To better the chances of staying in check, one option may be to consider recording all credit card purchases with a budgeting app or pen and paper and to try and face the costs in real-time, instead of weeks later when the bill arrives.

 6. Focusing on One Debt at a Time